Gary Collins (American football)

-Gary James Collins (born August 20, 1940) is a former American football wide receiver and punter who played for the Cleveland Browns from 1962 to 1971.
+Gary James Collins (born August 20, 1940) is an American former professional football player who was a wide receiver and punter for the Cleveland Browns of the National Football League (NFL) from 1962 to 1971.
+He played college football for the Maryland Terrapins.

 Early life

-Born in Williamstown, Pennsylvania, Collins attended Williamstown High School and was recruited by the University of Maryland.
+Born in Williamstown, Pennsylvania, Collins attended Williamstown High School and was recruited by the University of Maryland, College Park.
 During his three seasons (1959–61) with the Terrapins, he established a number of school records, and left his mark on the Atlantic Coast Conference record book as well.
 In 1961, he finished eighth in the Heisman Trophy balloting.

-NFL career
+Professional career

-The Browns chose Collins with the fourth draft pick in the 1962 NFL Draft and immediately made him the starting punter, while also using him as a reserve for veteran receiver Ray Renfro.
+The Browns chose Collins with the fourth draft pick in the 1962 NFL draft and immediately made him the starting punter, while also using him as a reserve for veteran receiver Ray Renfro.
 In 1963, he moved into the starting lineup and led the team with 43 receptions and teamed with quarterback Frank Ryan to pace the league with 13 touchdowns catches.
 The latter mark broke a team record of nine, established by Dante Lavelli in 1947.

 The following year, rookie Paul Warfield became Ryan's top receiver, but Collins developed a knack for coming through in the clutch.
 The first instance came in the season's second game, when he caught a fourth-down pass from Ryan to set up a go-ahead touchdown against the St. Louis Cardinals.
 Saving the best for last, Collins sparkled in the 1964 NFL championship game, when he was on the receiving end of three touchdown passes from Ryan and won the game's Most Valuable Player award in the 27–0 upset over the Baltimore Colts.

 Building on the spectacular ending to that season, Collins followed with two more excellent campaigns in which he caught more than 50 passes and again finished in double digits in touchdown receptions.
 In 1965, he led the Browns with 50 receptions for 884 yards, and his average of 46.7 yards per punt topped the NFL.
 His 56 catches for 946 yards again led the team in 1966.